MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Materials and methods

 Overall, our main synthetic dataset consists of $60$ generated movies of beating experimentally derived image textures.
-To obtain these $60$ examples, we use $15$ different base texture images extracted from $5$ experimental movies of ``Type 1'' as described in \ref{subsubsec:exp_data}.
+To obtain these $60$ examples, we use $15$ different base texture images extracted from $5$ experimental movies of ``Type 1'' as described in the ``\nameref{subsubsec:exp_data}'' Section.
 We then deform these extracted textures with FE results obtained from $4$ different FE simulations run under the variable conditions specified above.
 To perform quantitative evaluation, we extract a $90\times90$ pixel region from each domain center and make all direct comparisons based on this domain.

-For more information on implementing the Finite Element model, image warping, and the addition of Perlin noise \citep{perlin1985noise}, we refer the reader to Supplementary Document \ref{si:pipeline_val}.
-We also make the entire synthetic dataset prior to the addition of Perlin noise available along with all the Python code and files that are necessary to re-generate our dataset available on Github (\href{Github} {https://github.com/HibaKob/SyntheticMicroBundle}).
+In addition, we perform additional validation against a single computationally generated synthetic example of ``Type 2" data based on a more sophisticated tissue-specific FE model described in detail in Jilberto et al. \cite{jilberto2023computational} and \nameref{si:pipeline_val}.
+For more information on implementing the Finite Element model, image warping, and the addition of Perlin noise \cite{perlin1985noise}, we refer the reader to \nameref{si:pipeline_val}.
+We also make the entire synthetic dataset prior to the addition of Perlin noise available along with all the Python code and files that are necessary to re-generate our dataset available on GitHub (\href{GitHub} {https://github.com/HibaKob/SyntheticMicroBundle}).